 Tables, figures, and images should be incorporated within the text using the Microsoft Word (or compatible software) table tool.
 Each table, figure and image must be referenced in-text, properly labeled, and must be understood on its own.
 Titles of tables should be placed on top; captions of figures and images should be placed at the bottom.
 Abbreviations should be spelled out inside tables, unless defined in a footnote.
 Raw data should not be presented.
 Figures and images should be at least 600 pixels per inch (ppi) and inserted using the Microsoft Word (or compatible software) insert image tool.
 Footnotes should be placed under the tables, figures or images and should use the following symbols in superscript format: *, †, ‡, §, ¦, **, ††, etc.

-All measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples, up to two (2) decimal places unless specifically required otherwise.
+All measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples, up to two (2) decimal places, unless specifically required otherwise.
+Rates, ratios, proportions, and probabilities should also be limited to 2 decimal places, unless otherwise required.
 Temperatures should be in degrees Celsius.
 Blood pressures should be in millimeters of mercury, unless other units are specifically required.
 Laboratory values should be reported using International System of Units (SI).
 Drug concentrations may be reported in either SI or mass units, but the alternative should be provided in parentheses where appropriate.

 - Conflict of Interest Disclosure